tuura032/Coding-Projects-in-C/README.md

 Risize resizes a BMP file.

 Dictionary implements a few functions used within Speller.
 Speller loads text from a file.
 Dictionary loads a dictionary into a hash table and searches the dictionary for each word from speller to identify words that are spelled incorrectly.
+(I did not write speller, but it is included for context.)